Corporate Transparency Act For Single Member LLCs: A Guide

 Step 1: Determining Reporting Obligations

 The first step in filing under the Corporate Transparency Act is determining if the LLC is eligible for an exempt entity status.
 If an exemption applies, the LLC must maintain documentation to support the claim.
-The LLC must identify its beneficial owners and company applicants if no exemptions apply.
+If no exemptions apply, the LLC must identify its beneficial owners and company applicants.

 This involves thoroughly reviewing the LLC’s ownership structure and gathering the necessary information for reporting.
 Exempt entities should double-check with a lawyer or certified public accountant to verify their status.